tdeboissiere/DeepLearningBenchmarks/README.md

 # Deep Learning benchmarks

+TO DO: Update corrected results with keras 2 (maybe pytorch as well)

 Deep learning benchmarks largely inspired by [vgg-benchmarks](https://github.com/aizvorski/vgg-benchmarks).

 We tried to get the most out of each framework (GPU util is at 99% for all scripts) but some optimizations may have been overlooked.
 Fixes and contributions welcome !